-Yesterday it was revealed that Google’s new Pixel 2 and Pixel 2 XL come packing a hidden and not yet activated Pixel Visual Core chip.
-According to Google, the secondary chip is designed to compile HDR+ images 5x faster while consuming just 1/10th of the power compared with running on an application processor.
+Recently it was revealed that Google’s new Pixel 2 and Pixel 2 XL come packing a hidden and not yet activated Pixel Visual Core chip.
+According to Google, the secondary chip is designed to compile HDR+ images 5 times faster than an application processor — with 1/10th the power consumption.
 The Pixel Visual Core will also handle complex imaging and machine learning tasks related to the camera, which could come to include auto image adjustments based on the scene, among other uses.

-Even though consumers aren’t making use of the technology yet— it will be enabled with the arrival of the Android 8.1 developer preview— this is still a notable development for Google.
-The Pixel Visual Core is the company’s first piece of custom designed silicon to make its way into a smartphone, giving the company tighter control over its phones capabilities than ever before.
+Pixel Visual Core was enabled with the arrival of the Android 8.1 developer preview.
+This is a notable development for Google.
+The Pixel Visual Core is the company’s first piece of custom-designed silicon to make its way into a smartphone, giving the company tighter control over its phone’s capabilities than ever before.

 Two SoCs in one phone

-Machine learning and a heterogeneous approach to computing – using dedicated hardware to perform certain tasks more efficiently – aren’t new concepts in the smartphone space.
-SoC manufacturers like Qualcomm have been pushing processing in this direction for a couple of generations and already include dedicated image signal processor (ISP) and digital signal processor (DSP) components inside its Snapdragon 835, which you’ll find inside the new Pixel phones.
+Machine learning and a heterogeneous approach to computing — using dedicated hardware to perform certain tasks more efficiently — aren’t new concepts in the smartphone space.
+SoC manufacturers like Qualcomm have been pushing processing in this direction for a couple of generations and already include dedicated image signal processor (ISP) and digital signal processor (DSP) components inside its Snapdragon 835.
+You’ll find all of this inside the new Pixel phones.
 Qualcomm is already targeting these components for power efficient use with machine learning, image processing, and data crunching tasks.
 Clearly, Google wants to augment or surpass these capabilities.

 Opting for a stand-alone processing unit is an unusual choice, suggesting that Google wants to seriously augment the Snapdragon 835's built-in DSP capabilities.